daemon-001/BGMI-Launcher/README.md

 - Cleans game logs and cache files that might contain emulator information
 - Handles network connectivity to prevent server-side detection
 - Replaces certain game files with modified versions to bypass client-side checks

-## Disclaimer

-This project is for educational purposes only.
-Using emulators and bypass methods may violate the game's terms of service.
-Use at your own risk.

 ## Contributing